-Today we’re focusing on the meaning of En Route and what your customers want to see when you reach this point in the delivery stage.
+However, many brands use the term ‘en route’ to mean several different things, indicating a wide range of expectations or timelines regarding package delivery.
+Today, we’re focusing on the meaning of en route and what your customers expect to see when their item is at this point in the delivery stage.

-Customers typically assume that en route relates to last-mile delivery, in the hands of the last carrier and on its way to their door.
-Companies typically see en route as meaning that the package is exactly that – being routed.
-It is important to balance the meaning of ‘en route’ when used by a company to best manage the expectations of the customer.
+Customers typically assume that en route relates to last-mile delivery, indicating that their package is in the hands of the last carrier and on its way to their door.
+In contrast, companies typically see en route as meaning that the package is exactly that: being routed.
+It is important for companies to clearly communicate the meaning of en route, to better manage customer expectations.

-Other Terms for En Route
+Other Delivery Status Terms Similar to En Route

 Of course, not all brands use the same terminology.
 Some use a more colloquial way to say that a package is in the last-mile stage of delivery.